XinYangMTSU/CSCI1102-Intro-to-Computing/Chapter2.md

 * `99`  When we run out of digits, we ...
 * `100` ... start back at 0 again, but add 1 on the left

-In decimal number system, there’s the one position, the 10 position, the 100 position, and so on.
-For example, a three in the 100 position is a 300.
+In decimal number system, there’s the 1s position, the 10s position, the 100s position, and so on.
+For example, a three in the
+100 position is a 300.

 <p align="center">